isabellareid/Capstone-3/Capstone3.md

 # Data Understanding

-According to Buckley Fine Wines, there are four indicators of wine
+According to JJ Buckley Fine Wines, there are four indicators of wine
 quality: complexity, balance, typicity, and intensity and finish.

 Complexity: Higher quality wines are more complex in their flavor